 When the plant is cleaned and ready to be planted, hold the plant upright in the empty pot with the roots spread out and fill between them with potting medium, shaking slightly to settle mix until roots are covered.
 Ladyslippers and Phalaenopsis should be held in the center of the pot while Cattleyas, Oncidiums and Dendrobiums should be placed close to edge with the new growth facing ready to grow across the widest portion of the pot.
 Slightly firm the mix around the roots using your fingers without packing it too tight.
 There should air pockets to allow for drainage, but the plant should be steady enough to hold itself upright

 We often water freshly potted plants once with a solution of a root growth stimulant (either Superthrive or Dyna-Grow KLN).
 Thereafter, water should be held off for some time to encourage new roots.
 The following methods are recommended based on our current potting mixes.

-For orchids grown in cypress based media (Roots trimmed)
+For orchids grown in cypress based media or douglas fir bark (Roots trimmed)